 A Note on Site Access

-Please note that we have not included known a handful of sensitive locations on this map due to concerns by the landowner.
 The popup for each site will let you know what type of access to expect at the site.
 There are three types:

 1) Open access: These sites are generally open to the public and do not need permission to visit.
 However, some of these sites (such as those located on State Park lands or in botanic gardens) require day-use fees or entrance fees.
-Monitors are responsible for having the appropriate recreation pass or paying the day use fee to count this site.
+You are responsible for having the appropriate recreation pass or paying the day use fee to count this site.